Human Ribonucleases involved in host defence

 – Search for structural recognition patterns for host/pathogen RNA targeting.

-– Search for novel antibiotics to fight antimicrobial resistance
+– Search for novel antibiotics to fight antimicrobial resistance.

 Transfer of Technology:

 We are developing a novel anti-infective therapy to target antimicrobial resistance.
-BactRNAClean works by a novel strategy and combines high catalytic and antimicrobial activities.
+AMRNase works by a novel strategy and combines high catalytic and antimicrobial activities.
 The construct has been successfully tested to inhibit bacterial resistance to colistin in Acinetobacter baumannii.
 The study has been co-financed by the European FEDER funds and the Secretaria d’Universitats i Recerca del Departament d’Empresa i Coneixement de la Generalitat de Catalunya (2016 PROD 00060; 2019 LLAV 00002; 2021 PROD 00025).

 Networks: